rashmika13/sei/w02/d3/array-methods-lab.md

 ## DELIVERABLE?

-Yes, this lab is a deliverable.
-Please submit the link to your "Array Methods Lab" repl.
+No this lab is NOT a deliverable.

 ## Reference